 Through a cognitive approach to the game- and narrative design of engaging and motivating experiences, I will explain how we navigate as sense- and meaning-makers in the creation of meanings (narratives) and round up by testing the patent’s legal aspects.

 So hang in there and have a sip of water.

 I have scrupulous respect as a hybrid for our capacity to think and learn by listening to the gut connecting to our sense- and meaning-making.
 But since we are extremely fast at sense-making, it can be tricky conceiving the differences between making sense and making meanings when navigating through the design space.

-We rarely hear creators talking about the quiet moments of sense-making when formulating the thoughts.
-What we hear are the results from the sense-making, i.e., the meanings.
+We rarely hear creators talking about the quiet moments of sense-making when formulating their thoughts.
+What we hear are the results of sense-making, i.e., the meanings.
 Intuitively we are well aware of this as otherwise, we wouldn’t have goals directing our thoughts.
 With the help of the goal, we can turn our sense-making into the internal activity of meaning-making to generate a result – a meaning.
 So sense-making without a clear goal usually creates fuzziness.

 Since communication and understanding are the central pillars to reach the desired outcome, when we return with our results from making sense of the parts forming a whole, we instinctively know the conclusions need to fit with others’ solutions.
 This is why a shared goal is preferable to avoid endless meetings trying to get everyone on the same track during the process.

 See the series Putting into play – On organizing thoughts and feelings where I closely describe why the desired goal of what the player should experience or feel needs to be shared across disciplines and should be superior to other goals.